NixNeovim/NixNeovim/README.md

 | lang           | Insert, command-line and lang-arg mode           |
 | command        | Command-line mode                                |

-The map options can be set to either a string, containing just the action, or to a set describing additional options:
+When specifying the mapping with an attribute set you can set the following options.

 | NixVim  | Default | VimScript                                |
 |---------|---------|------------------------------------------|